imaanmzr/imaanmzr/README.md

 🚀 .NET Developer | Software Engineer | Tech Enthusiast

-I am a passionate .NET developer with a strong foundation in building scalable and high-performance applications.
-With a keen interest in C# and the .NET ecosystem, I enjoy solving complex problems.
+I am a passionate .NET developer with a keen interest in C# and the .NET ecosystem.

 🔭 Current Focus